electionscience/vse-sim/docs/VSE.md

 * IRV: A ranked method; used in a significant number of political jurisdictions.
 Also called “the alternative vote”, or (incorrectly) “Ranked Choice Voting (RCV)”.
 * Schulze: a Condorcet method.
 * Rp (Ranked Pairs): a Condorcet method.
 * Approval voting: Voters approve as many candidates as they like, and the most-approved wins.
-In my graphs, this is split into two systems:
+In my graphs, this is split into two methods:
     * IdealApproval: Approval voting, where the "honest" (baseline) vote is to approve any candidate with above-average utility.
 (It turns out that with this model for candidate utilities, this strategy isn't actually ideal...)
     * BulletyApproval60: Approval voting, where the "honest" baseline is that 60% of voters bullet vote (approve only their favorite candidate), and 40% vote as in IdealApproval.
 * Score voting: Voters give candidates a numerical rating, and the highest total or average rating wins.